ResourcesOffer Negotiation

 • • When you want to hear their tone/excitement

-Pro tip: If they call you, it's okay to say "Thanks for calling — let me think about this and follow up by email."
+If they call unexpectedly, it is fine to say: "Thanks for calling.
+Let me review and follow up by email."

 Copy these.
 Modify for your situation.
 The key is to be warm, specific, and committal.